Content of this article:

 General Bounty Strategy

-Since two out of three strongest bounty builds involve item swapping, the next 2 sections will contain remarks specific to swapping, marked by italics.
+Since two out of four strongest bounty builds involve item swapping, the next 2 sections will contain remarks specific to swapping, marked by italics.

 First and the most important trick to doing bounties is to do them in a group.
 4 players going to different waypoints and doing different quests will earn Large Horadric Chests almost 4 times faster than a single player.
 Even going to a public bounty game, where one of your teammates is terribly undergeared and another is straight up AFK, will be a lot more efficient than doing bounties solo.
 Never do solo bounties, unless you are playing Solo Self Found for extra challenge.